 Cannabis is a dioecious plant, meaning male or female reproductive organs appear on different plants.

 With cannabis, females are usually isolated away from males—introducing males into a garden will result in pollination, causing females to create seeds.

 This is important for a breeder to achieve new genetics, but most growers remove the males to allow females to produce seedless buds, also called sinsemilla.
 These are the resinous buds that appear on the store shelf; they all come from female plants.

 Seeded buds are generally regarded as low-quality cannabis.
-When seeds are present, the smoke is harsh and unpleasant.

 Female genetics can be guaranteed by obtaining clones and feminized (genetically modified) If, however, you’re working with regular seeds and are unsure of your seed’s sex, knowing how to determine the sex of your plant is vital to developing new genetics, gathering seeds, or growing sinsemilla.